-In November 2010, the Company adopted the 2010 Equity Incentive Plan (the "2010 Plan") pursuant to which the Board of Directors may grant incentive stock options to purchase shares of the Company's common stock, non-statutory stock options to purchase shares of the Company's common stock, restricted stock awards, unrestricted stock awards, and restricted stock units.
+In November 2010, the Company adopted the 2010 Equity Incentive Plan (the "2010 Plan") pursuant to which the Board of Directors may grant incentive stock options to purchase shares of the Company's common stock, non-statutory stock options to purchase shares of the Company's common stock, non-statutory stock options to purchase shares of the Company's common stock, restricted stock awards, unrestricted stock awards, and restricted stock units.
 Stock options must be granted with an exercise price equal to the stock's fair market value at the date of grant.
 Stock options generally have 10-year contractual term and vest over a four-year period starting from the date specified in each agreement.
-As of June 30, 2020, the Company had reserved 11,259,273 shares of common stock for issuance under the 2010 Plan.
+As of June 30, 2020, the Company had reserved 3,753,091 shares of common stock for issuance under the 2010 Plan.